ghsaboias/news.fasttakeoff.org/README.md

 - **`src/lib/data/channels-service.ts` (`ChannelsService`)**: Fetches Discord channels from the API, filters them based on criteria (type, emoji prefix, permissions), and caches the results.
 Essential for identifying relevant channels for news monitoring.
 - **`src/lib/data/messages-service.ts` (`MessagesService`)**: Responsible for fetching messages from specified Discord channels, handling pagination, and caching them.
 Provides the raw source material for report generation.
 - **`src/lib/data/executive-orders.ts`**: Fetches lists of executive orders and individual order details from the Federal Register API.
 Implements caching for individual orders and mechanisms to look up orders by number.
-- **`src/lib/data/reports-service.ts` (`ReportsService`)**: Orchestrates the generation of news reports.
+- **`src/lib/data/report-generator-service.ts` (`ReportGeneratorService`)**: Core service that orchestrates the generation of news reports.
 It retrieves messages, prepares prompts for the AI, calls the AI provider, processes the response, and caches the generated reports.
-It also triggers social media posting.
+It also handles social media posting through integration with Twitter and Instagram services.
 - **`src/lib/transformers/executive-orders.ts`**: Transforms raw executive order data fetched from the Federal Register API into a structured `ExecutiveOrder` type used throughout the application, simplifying data handling in the frontend and other services.

 ### Common Utilities & API Helpers